 How Weather Conditions are Assessed

 When inclement weather hits our city, APS staff members assess conditions beginning just after midnight to determine the impact on operations.
-Should we need to close schools or delay the start of the school day, Superintendent John L. Barry and staff will make the decision as early as possible.
+Should we need to close schools or delay the start of the school day, Superintendent Rico Munn and staff will make the decision as early as possible.

 Once a decision is made, information about the decision is shared as soon as possible with all media, posted on the APS Web site, recorded on the APS Emergency Line-- 303-326-1080, and sent to parent phones using Connect-Ed.